curl/curl/docs/libcurl/curl_getdate.md

 abbreviations, numbers can be zero-prefixed and the year may use 2 or 4 digits.
 Examples: 06 Nov 1994, 06-Nov-94 and Nov-94 6.

+If the year appears to be below 100 (two-digit), any year after 70 is assumed to be 1900 + the given year.
+All others are 2000 + the given year.

 ## time of the day items

 This string specifies the time on a given day.
 You must specify it with 6